Shivanshmishra7275/nyaya-mitra-mvp/README.md

 ## ✅ Current Scope (Honest)

-**In scope:** Indian criminal-law intelligence grounded in official BNS/BNSS/BSA texts.
+**In scope:** Indian criminal-law intelligence grounded exclusively in official BNS/BNSS/BSA texts.

 **Out of scope:** Civil law, tax, corporate, IP, family disputes, and other non-criminal areas.
+Note that this MVP does **NOT** include full Indian law or past case-law precedents.

-If a query is clearly outside criminal-law scope, Nyaya Mitra returns a structured **out_of_scope** response instead of guessing.
+If a query is clearly outside criminal-law scope, Nyaya Mitra returns a structured **out_of_scope** response instead of guessing or hallucinating.

 ---